Verifiable governance · not declared

 Rules tailored to an SME.
 Not to a multinational.

-Governance shouldn't weigh more than the problem it solves.
-We calibrate it to your reality — and to the only obligations that actually apply to you.
+Governance must not weigh more than the problem it solves.
+We calibrate it to your reality — and to only the obligations that genuinely concern you.

 Proportionate

-Only the obligations that really apply to you: first we understand which, then we act.
+Only the obligations that genuinely concern you: first we understand which, then we act.

 Modular

-You start with an assessment and grow only if you see value.
-No corporate setup imposed.
+Start from an assessment and grow only if you see value.
+No imposed corporate apparatus.

 No lock-in

-No mandated software: we govern what you already use, with technological neutrality.
+No mandated software: we govern what you already use, with technology neutrality.

 Transferable

-The team stays autonomous: governance mustn't depend on us to keep working.
+The team stays autonomous: governance must not depend on us to work.

 The first step

-Want to know which obligations actually apply to you?
+Want to know which obligations genuinely concern you?

-The starting point is the AI Entry Assessment: mapping of systems, gap analysis against the AI Act and ISO/IEC 42001, prioritised roadmap.
+The starting point is the AI Entry Assessment: a map of systems, gap analysis on AI Act and ISO/IEC 42001, a prioritised roadmap.
 From there, every rule will have its proof.